biotope/biotope-element/README.md

 ### Webcomponents
 Webcomponents are not supported by all browsers.
 Even the newest browsers have not integrated the spec yet.
 To still be able to use biotope element in your project in all major browsers, please include the [webcomponent polyfills](https://github.com/webcomponents/webcomponentsjs) in your project.

+## Documentation
+The documentation can you find [here](https://element.biotope.sh).

+In order to contribute to the documentation you can start a local server with `npm start` and then start editing the files in `docs`.